nutsamet/Assignment-2/README.md

 m.out_3$est
 Although the three different models show variability in outcomes, they are pretty similar and do not deviate much from zero, which means that, given our CI’s from step 1, the null hypothesis (no significant difference) should most likely be accepted.
 STEP 6
-Repeat everything you’ve done for Steps 1-2, including the regression, genetic algorithm, code and estimating the treatment effect EXCEPT this time change the definition of treatment to cover 2 girls or more, and change the definition of control to cover 2 boys or more.
-Exclude all observations that don’t meet these requirements.
-Be sure to explain (in a sentence or two) what you’re doing with your new treatment and control definitions.
-Do your new definitions change anything?
-Note: Definition of the new treatment variable is as follows: Individuals in the treatment group should be having 2 or more girls and no boys, and individuals in the control group should be having 2 or more boys and no girls.
-What I had in mind was that such a situation increased the “dosage” of treatment vs. the “dosage” of control (and Rosenbaum alluded to this kind of observational design logic in one of the recently assigned articles).
-Note that you can’t have the same units in the treatment group AND the control group – we should all know by now that such a situation would be wrong.
-# Your code here

 new_daughters <- daughters %>% filter((nboys >= 2 & ngirls == 0) | (ngirls >= 2 & nboys == 0))
 head(new_daughters)